jillix/flow/README.md

     // ..or, write to flow event (return a readable stream)

+    // TODO hmm.. check this, probably not true anymore
     // Note: A readable stream overwrites the output of the flow event.
     // Which means that if you call a stream handler, that returns
     // a readable stream, more then once.
 Only the chunks of the last